soberservicesguy/appointment-setting-webapp-MERN-stack/README.md

 Anyone from Local storage, AWS S3 or Google Cloud storage can be used.
 Simply adjust the .env file with path App/backend/.env

-**Authentication:**

-Includes jwt authentication and authorization system, as well as privileges system

 **USAGE:**